ABOUT OLD GOLD

-Old Gold is the home for many players from around the world.
+Old Gold is also the home for many players from around the world.
 Our current list boasts players from countries such as Australia, Tonga, South Africa, England, Ireland, Canada and more.